Cybersecurity Training: Learn how to get started in Seneca without student loans and no prior experience.

 Most frequent questions and answers

 While a certificate is cheaper than a degree in cybersecurity, it takes longer and costs more.
-The degree provides a broad range of understanding that can be applied to many different industries but has fewer hands-on skills.
+Although the degree gives you a broad understanding that can be used in many industries, it does not have as many hands-on skills.

 Employers want to see that you have the right certification.
-Also, there is a legal requirement (see above).
-All this is why, according to the recent Information Week Dark Reading salary survey 70% of cybersecurity workers said that certifications were their most important training.
-Only 10% said they had a bachelor’s and 5% said that they had a master’s.
+You must also meet a legal requirement (see above).
+All this is why, according to the recent Information Week Dark Reading salary survey 70% of cybersecurity workers said that certifications were their most important training. only 10% said a bachelor’s degree and 5% said a master’s degree.

 On February 20, 2021, the average cybersecurity professional salary in America was $112974.
-The average cybersecurity salary is between $65,000 (25th%) to $145,000.
-(75th%) Entry levels typically have lower salaries but offer exceptional work opportunities with greater responsibility and higher mobility.
+The average cybersecurity salaries are between $65,000 (25th%) and $145,000.
+(75th%) Entry-level positions have lower salaries, but offer great opportunities for advancement and increased responsibility.

 How can I get trained in just 5 weeks?

-Microsoft and CompTIA, internationally recognized industry leaders, created the Cyber Security IT Practitioner program curriculum and hands-on labs and is designed to be able to be completed in five weeks (or ten weeks if you choose evening classes).
+Microsoft and the Computing Technology Industry Association, (CompTIA), are internationally recognized industry representatives who developed the Cyber Security IT Professional program curriculum, which is designed to complete your training in five weeks (or ten weeks if you choose evening classes).
+They also created the hands-on labs.

 We will start by checking your eligibility for a WIOA Grant.
 If you qualify, it might pay for this for you.
 Call today or make an appointment for us to call you.